 After a large-scale analysis of the healtcare organizations, the main result is that the indirect variable expenses are predominant and when we state this, we refer to the costing centers that provide their own services to the patients.

-These overheads, as I wrote before, are incurred for the functioning of the all organizations.
+These overheads, as I wrote before, are incurred for the functioning of the all the organizations.

 What does it mean?